lrr-capital/lrr-capital/research.md

 ---
 # Research

 We'll be posting our equity research here.
 Be sure to check back in the coming weeks to stay updated on our latest insights.
+Note that this is not an exhaustive record of our positions.

 ## Research 1